-It was named in honor of rue Lucien L'Allier, which was named in honor of Lucien L'Allier, an engineer who was a former chairman of the Montreal Transit Commission (which today is the STM) and built the metro.
+It was named in honour of rue Lucien L'Allier, which was named in honour of Lucien L'Allier, an engineer who was a former chairman of the Montreal Transit Commission (which today is the STM) and built the metro.
 Prior to his death, the planned name for the station was Aqueduc.

 Once you reach the platforms, which are among the deepest in the network, the impression is of a much smaller space.
 Even the benches are made in brown bricks, yet a different pattern.

 The biggest point of interest is the Bell Centre.
-It is home of the Montreal Canadiens but also the place where world renown artists come to do their shows while in Montreal.
+It is home to the Montreal Canadiens but also the place where world-renowned artists come to do their shows while in Montreal.
 In addition, combat sports like wrestling, boxing and MMA also do shows there.
 To accommodate the many spectators who use the subway to attend the Bell Centre, the station was modified to include direct access to the building.